tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 Anselmo schemes to have his "friend" Lotario seduce his wife in a vain effort to validate her virtue in the "expected" case of her denying Lotario's advances.
-The outcome is different however, and Anselmo's offering to Lotario, instead of frustrating his rival and affirming his wife's virtue, results in a "successful seduction" and Anselmo's downfall.
+The outcome is different however, and Anselmo's offering to Lotario, instead of frustrating his rival, validating his desire, and affirming his wife's virtue, results in a "successful seduction" and Anselmo's downfall.

 Double mediation, in operation between the "friends," rears it's ugly head in this case.
 Anselmo's desires become Lotario's desires and vice versa, and the originally hidden rivalry becomes apparent and it's conclusion tragic instead of comic.

+The inclusion of the tale within *Don Quixote* according to Girard shows the operation of *internal mediation.* Girard's take is that Cervantes included it to show the universal nature of metaphysical desire.
+Girard states that the hero of internal mediation offers his "sacrifice" to the god in order that the god might not enjoy it.
+Here, Anselmo pushes his beloved into his mediator's arms in order to arouse his desire and triumph over the rival desire.
+However Anselmo's plan fails in this case, leading to his downfall.

+[re-work]

+The imitative nature of the working of desire has been expanded upon by others.
+In a later work of Girard's, *Things Hidden Since the Foundation of the World*, one of the interviewers, a psychiatrist, Jean-Michel Oughourlain, analyzises mimetic theory with Girard.
+This doctor goes on to incorporate this model of desire into his practice of psychiatry and medicine, offering credence to the concept of imitative desire and its operation in internal and double mediation.
+In his book, *The Mimetic Brian*, he goes so far as to "tweak" desire to the benefits of his patients.

 The realm of internal mediation as explored by Girard is brutal and total.
 Don Quixote's comic chivalric exploits make us laugh.
 But the